MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboard-customize-visuals.md

 # Customize Real-Time Analytics dashboard visuals

-Visuals are essential part of any Real-Time Analytics dashboard.
+Visuals are essential part of any Real-Time Dashboard.
 This article covers how to customize different visuals.

 ## Prerequisites